Compute similarity metrics between sites based on species composition

 A data.frame

-with additional class
+with the additional class

 bioregion.pairwise.metric

-, providing one or several similarity
+, containing one or several similarity

 and